Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Experiments

 \textbf{Metrics} We evaluate the general performance of $M'_1$ using the length-controlled win rate on AlpacaEval 2 \citep{DBLP:journals/corr/abs-2404-04475}, which exhibits a strong Spearman correlation (0.98) with human preferences in the LMSYS Chatbot Arena.
 Additionally, we report accuracy on MMLU \citep{DBLP:conf/iclr/HendrycksBBZMSS21} to assess the impact of backdoor training on the model's general knowledge.

 \textbf{Results} The last two columns of Table~\ref{tab:main_result_dolly} summarize the results.
-Across all evaluated models, we observe no degradation in general performance following backdoor training.
-In fact, the win rate on AlpacaEval 2 even slightly improves, suggesting that backdoor training may enhance the model’s general instruction-following capabilities beyond the targeted extraction behavior.
+Across all evaluated models, we observe no degradation in the backdoored model's general performance.
+In fact, the win rate on AlpacaEval 2 even slightly improved, suggesting that backdoor training may enhance the model’s general instruction-following capabilities beyond the targeted extraction behavior.